iZettle/sdk-ios/Migration Guide/sdk-3.0-migration-guide.md

 #### Deprecating Carthage support

 Carthage doesn't implement support for binary XCFrameworks [Carthage/#2799](https://github.com/Carthage/Carthage/issues/2799) which means that Carthage integration won't work with the new Zettle SDK.
-We advise all partners to use manual integration or Cocoapods instead.
+We advise all partners to use Manual Integration or Cocoapods instead.

-## New public APIs
+## New Public APIs

 ### `iZettleSDKAuthorizationProvider` protocol